codio-content/Javascript_Maze-Thinking_logically/.guides/content/The-Grid-4fa7.md

 Now, rather than randomly positioning things, we are going to give you the control and ability to decide what elements go where.

 ## Grid System
 The first thing we should explain is how the grid system of our game works.
-Look at the image below.
+Look at the game on the left.
+Click on it so you can see it clearly.

 You can see that the game is really made up of a grid or matrix of square tiles.

-[IMAGE]

 Each of these tiles has an X and Y coordinate pair.
 The left most column is column 1, the next one column 2 etc. The column value is referred to by the X coordinate.